-My Dog Thinks She’s Employed
+My Dog Thinks She’s Employed, and She Might Be Right

 Moon is buckled in and ready for adventure.
 (Farrell, 2025)